Membership FAQs

 How do I become a member of the RunBrighton Strava group?

-Once you’ve signed up for Summer 2023 Membership, click RunBrighton Strava and request to join.
+Once you’ve signed up for Winter 2024/25 Membership, click RunBrighton Strava and request to join.

 How do I become a member of the RunBrighton Community Forum on Facebook?